ReactTraining/classic-react-workshop/README.md

 $ npm start
 ```

+Then, open a web browser to [http://localhost:8080](http://localhost:8080) where you'll see a list of subjects.

 ## Updating

 If you've already cloned the repo but you need to get updated code, then follow these steps: